semanticarts/gist/docs/Contributing.md

 ### Commits, Pushes, and Merges

-- When you start working on an issue, move it to the "In Progress" column of the project board.
+- When you start working on an issue that is included in a GitHub project, move it to the "In Progress" column of the project board.
 - Every version of gist committed to the repository must be logically consistent.
 You can ensure this by loading the ontology into Protégé and running a reasoner, or by running a commandline reasoner.
 - If you are working on a project that will require more than one commit, you should commit to your working branch regularly to create logical checkpoints that can be restored if necessary.
 Each commit should be atomic for ease of rollback or reversion.
 Ideally, you finish working on one sub-task and commit it before taking up another.
 - However, it is possible to go overboard and commit every little change independently.
 This creates clutter in the repository history.